flavluc/flavluc.github.io/content/blog/rust101.md

 }
 ```

-The only unknown operator here is the `match`, it's used in Rust to simulate patter matching just as in functional languages.
+The only unknown operator here is the `match`, it's used in Rust to simulate patter matching just like in functional languages.

 ## Iterator and Append